 3.1.4 Rainwater drainage

 There are no rainwater drainage systems at villages studied (Table 3).
 During the rainy season, rainwater seeps into the sandy soil in the villages of Groguida, Likpilliassé and Lahou-Kpanda.
 As a result, these villages have problems with flooding due to rising water levels, especially in Lahou-Kpanda (70%) and sometimes in Groguida (40%) and Likpilliassé (35%), at the level of the houses on the edge of the lagoon.
 In Braffedon, on the other hand, the clayey-sandy nature of the soil does not allow for good rainwater infiltration.
-As a result, the village is constantly flooded during the rainy season (Table 3; Figure 5), forcing the young people of the village to organise themselves to dig pipes to drain the water into the bandama (Figure 6).
+As a result, the village is constantly flooded during the rainy season (Table 3; Figure 5), forcing the young people of the village to organize themselves to dig pipes to drain the water into the bandama (Figure 6).

 Table 3.
 Presence of rainwater drainage systems and flooding in study area